ProgramFreakHD/Tony-Stark-s-Arc-Reactor-MK1/README.md

 ## Summary

 After looking at so many designs by many people on thingiverse, I couldn't find anything worth printing, so I decided to design my own as I imagined.
 My design is a bit complicated and requires stady hands, accuracy and patience to make, but it was all worth it at the end.
-This repository invcludes everything you need to make your own arc reactor and a list of components you need.
+This repository includes everything you need to make your own arc reactor and a list of components you need.

 ## Print Settings